-Why Gamification May be the Key to Increasing Employee Engagement.
+Why Gamification May Just Be the Key to Increasing Employee Engagement

 Remember the Pokémon GO game app for iPhone and Android devices?

-This augmented reality game uses your device’s GPS to detect where you are and make Pokémon characters appear around you on your phone screen.
-The objective is to catch those rascally Pokémon – and it resulted in people leaving their houses to chase down the imaginary creatures.
+This augmented reality game used your device’s GPS to detect where you were and made Pokémon characters appear around you on your phone screen.
+The objective was to catch those rascally Pokémon – and it resulted in people leaving their houses to chase down the imaginary creatures.

 Players were walking more.